fcusson/pihole-activity/README.md

 The parts you have might be different than mine, always measure and carefully cut.
 You can always cut more in a small hole, it's a lot harder to add material to a bigger hole

 ### Trace your project on paper

+Take time to measure everything as much as you can.
+A suggestion, make sure you have evrything appart from the project box first so you can have precise measurements.
+Make sure the design and cable management make sense.

 ### Place without glueing or screwing